Other characters that are part of the Saints Row series.

 - Mascot: He is the unofficial mascot of Saints Row: The Third.
 The player can have homies dressed up like him as well.

-- Metal Slime: Occasionally appears wandering the world as a mascot and is borderline Immune to Bullets.
+- In Saints Row: The Third, he occasionally appears wandering the world as a mascot and is borderline Immune to Bullets.
 When killed (eventually), he drops anywhere from $100K up to $300K - almost as much as the raw reward of all plot missions combined.
+Killing him doesn't prevent to meet him again.

 - Religion of Evil: He is the head of one.